refractionPOINT/lce_doc/docs/dr.md

 * `artifact_event`: applies to lifecycle events around artifacts, like a new artifact being ingested.
 * `deployment`: applies to high level events about the entire deployment, like new enrollments and cloned sensors detected.

-An example of a simple detection for the `deployment` target that fires when a sensor is cloned on Windows would look like.
+An example of a simple detection for the `deployment` target that fires when a cloned sensor appears on a Windows machine would look like.

 ```yaml
 target: deployment